KindSIGHT is OPEN to help you!

 - Use of breath shields to limit droplet spread on slit lamps and other ophthalmic equipment where possible

-- Stock of ‘personal protective equipment’(PPE) in clinic for any suspected case of COVID-19
+- We stock of ‘personal protective equipment’(PPE) in the clinic for any suspected case of COVID-19